College student safety

 - Bad behavior.
 Students are notorious for their hard-partying, free-spirited lifestyles in college.
 But behind every smartphone is a camera that can photograph and videotape embarrassing indiscretions - which can later be used against the student to extort money.
 There are people who will pretend to like you but are actually setting you up for blackmail.
 Students should think twice about their actions while at college - especially if they're drinking.

 - Fake credit cards.
 Some credit card offers are fake, aimed at getting naïve students to hand over personal information - or lure them to sites that have malware or add malicious software to the student's computer.
 The credit card world is laden with scams, and college students, being new to the credit game, are particularly susceptible.
 Be wary of signing up for cards from issuers you're not familiar with–and not only credit cards, but prepaid debit as well.
-You risk the chance of relaying information to a phony lender and potential identity thief.
+You risk the chance of relaying information to a phony lender and potential identity thieves.
 And even the card is actually available and functioning, you need to be exceedingly cautious about hidden fees and unreasonable rates.
 Know what to expect from a credit card.
 If you see an APR of 25% or more, or an annual fee of $30 or more, you should be concerned.

 - Passwords.
 Everyone knows they should never use simple or easy-to-use passwords on email accounts or other sites and never use the same password on multiple sites.
-But students need to be particularly savvy about where they store those passwords, as leaving them on smartphones and laptops in college dorms make them vulnerable to theft.
+But students need to be particularly savvy about where they store those passwords, as leaving them on smartphones and laptops in college dorms makes them vulnerable to theft.

 - Advance Fees.
-If someone offers to find a student a loan, job, scholarship or other service for a "fee," it's likely a scam.
+If someone offers to find a student a loan, job, scholarship, or other services for a "fee," it's likely a scam.
 This is particularly true if the scammer says a "scholarship is guaranteed or your money back" or claims "you can't get this information anywhere else" or insists on a credit card to "hold" the scholarship.
 In general, the higher the fee, the more suspicious the person should be.

 - Online books.
 Never buy books online without first checking out reviews or talking to friends to validate the site or seller.
 Books are drastically discounted in this con.
 Thieves steal your credit card information when you submit your order online, and the books you order are never delivered.
 Remember to make online purchases only through a reputable, secured website.